excellalabs/tcp-react-typescript/PULL_REQUEST_TEMPLATE.md

 - [ ] This change includes unit tests for the changed/new code
 - [ ] This has been tested locally, and does not break existing functionality

-The lighthouse accessability score for the page(s) this PR affects is:
+The lighthouse accessibility score for the page(s) this PR affects is:

-List any libraries added by this PR and compatabile browsers for each library:
+List any libraries added by this PR and compatible browsers for each library:
+node-sass: 4.0.0

 **Testing Tasks To Be Done:**